brianhigh/HW1_brian_high/dplyr_and_tidyr_demo.md

 ```

 ## Plot with ggplot2 again
-Produce the faceted plot again with ggplot2's qplot
+Produce the faceted plot again with ggplot2's qplot.

 ```r